 I recently had to travel for work.
 This doesn’t happen very often, but when it does, the reality of the fact that I am in charge of our family’s meals becomes very apparent.
 Over the years, my husband and I have come to understand that if I am traveling on a weekend, he can take care of things without much help, but if the travel is during the week, then some planning and preparation is necessary.

 It isn’t that my husband can’t cook, he actually has a number of meals that he makes very well, but he is not a weekday cook.
 It takes him a long time to get anything on the table.
 This can work on weekends, but on school/work days when time is short, things can get stressful fast.

-In talking with others I have found that in many partnerships, it is common for one person to be the family cook, while the other person takes on other responsibilities (oftentimes the dishes).
-Given that this is a common reality, I thought it would be helpful to share some tricks for meal planning for when mom (or dad) is away.
+In talking with others, I have found that in many partnerships it is common for one person to be the family cook, while the other person takes on other responsibilities (oftentimes the dishes).
+And for single parents, usually the burden of all of it falls squarely on their singular shoulders!
+Given that this is a common reality, I thought it would be helpful to share some tricks for how to meal plan for when mom (or dad) is away.

 Meal Planning for When Mom (or Dad) is Away

 Getting through the morning routine, including making sure breakfasts are eaten and lunches packed, is hard enough on a regular day, but when you are down one set of helpful hands, then anything to streamline the process is a lifesaver.

 So, when I am going to be away, I try to make sure that there are simple breakfast options ready to go.
 Some of our favorites include muffins, granola, and egg wraps.
 (The Scramble’s weekly make-ahead breakfast options are super helpful here, as well.
 Sign up for a free trial to see how we make both dinner and breakfast planning and prep easier.)